juancruzdal/InstagramUnfollowers/README.md

 # Easy InstagramUnfollowers

-A Chrome extension to run custom scripts on Instagram with a single click.
+Easy extension to execute the IGUnfollowers js that works on every chromium browser (Chrome, Edge, Brave, etc)

 ## How to Install